Day trip to Kimolos

 Crossing to Kimolos

-The best connection between Milos and Kimolos is the little Panagia Faneromeni car ferry (known as “Pantofla”) connecting Pollonia and Psathi.
+The best connection between Milos and Kimolos is the little Osia Methodia (until 2019 Panagia Faneromeni) car ferry, known as “Pantofla”, connecting Pollonia and Psathi.
 If you have a vehicle, you should definitely take it with you to Kimolos.
 Even the footpath from the harbour up the steep road to Chora may otherwise spoil your fun.
 In addition to the little Kimolos ferry, many other bigger ferries call into Kimolos if it lies on their route.
 But I have tried this approach only once to date on the way back after missing the Panagia Faneromeni.

 Skiadi, the "Mushroom Stone"